ninja12445/Coffee-Shop-Management-System-/README.md

 # Coffee Shop Management System

-This coffee shop management system will help user to achieve 10x in productivity User friendly, efficient and better workflow
+This coffee shop management system will help users to achieve 10x in productivity

+User friendly, efficient and extremely easy to use.

 requirements.txt
 ```